siddharthsrivastava0501/covinformare/README.md

 ## What it does:
 While browsing the web, the Chrome extension analyses the body of any website visited, and determines if its contents are COVID-related.
 If this is found to be the case, a text processing algorithm tries to determine whether the contents are about COVID in a general sense, or if they concern themselves with themes of vaccines, masks, or quarantine and self-isolation.

-With this information, a call is made to a custom API that returns link to the website of the user's local health authority, determined by the location of the user and the broad theme of the website as described above.
+With this information, a call is made to a bespoke in-house API that returns link to the website of the user's local health authority, determined by the location of the user and the broad theme of the website as described above.

 A system notification is then generated, which, when clicked, opens a new tab to the link retrieved from the API.